uzh/sushi_fabric/README.md

 # SushiFabric

 This library includes a core process called from [SUSHI](https://github.com/uzh/sushi). sushi_fabric command becomes available after installation.
+It requires [WorkflowManager](https://github.com/uzh/workflow_manager) to execute sushi_fabric command.
 SUSHI application must inherit the SushiFabric:SushiApp class and overwrite #next_dataset and #commands methods.
 Please refer to [SUSHI](https://github.com/uzh/sushi) for more details about how to make SUSHI application.

 ## Installation